What's Going Around in Portland?

 What illnesses are going around in Portland, Oregon right now?

-Based on Oregon state surveillance data (which covers Portland), flu activity is low, RSV is moderate, COVID-19 is low, and Oregon has reported 7 measles cases in 2026.
-Click any topic above for detailed trends and charts.
+Based on the best current public-health signal for the Portland area, flu activity in Oregon is low, RSV is moderate, COVID-19 is low, and Oregon has reported 9 measles cases in 2026.
+Click any topic above for the detailed page that matches the actual question.

 Is the flu bad in Portland right now?